TheSpyder/rescript-atdgen-codec-runtime/README.md

 yarn add rescript-atdgen-codec-runtime
 ```

-This package doesn't take care of running `atdgen` to derive code from type definitions.
-For that, you need to [`rescript-atdgen-generator`](https://github.com/TheSpyder/rescript-atdgen-generator) to generate the `.ml` and `.mli` files from `.atd` sources.
+This package doesn't include running `atdgen` to derive code from type definitions.
+For that, you need [`rescript-atdgen-generator`](https://github.com/TheSpyder/rescript-atdgen-generator) to generate the `.ml` and `.mli` files from `.atd` sources.

 ## A note about ReScript 11
 `atd` is an OCaml tool, and generates OCaml files.
 ReScript still supports compiling OCaml, but the `atd` generated code does not support uncurried mode.
 The ahrefs team is open to a contribution that generates ReScript instead, if someone is up for the task.
-For more information and to add your voice to the discussion please follow the github issue (TODO).
+For more information and to add your voice to the discussion please follow [this github issue](https://github.com/ahrefs/atd/issues/410).

 ## Usage